 After you leave the market, plenty more fantastic shopping opportunities await you along Newbury and Boston Streets.

 Visiting Boston for Christmas?
-Fun Things to Do
+Fun Things to Doi

 The CraftBoston Holiday Show, put on by the highly-regarded Society of Arts & Crafts, is a huge holiday market that doubles as an exhibition space for almost 200 widely recognized local and national craft artists.
-Because of its size and the crowds that it attracts, it is held in the Hynes Convention Center in the Back Bay neighborhood.
+Because of its size and the crowds that it attracts, it will be online again this year.
 It's a fantastic place to shop for unique gifts as well as serious art, and tends to attract collectors and other artists as well as casual shoppers.

 What can you expect?
 Look for crafts executed with the highest level of artistry: handmade wearable art, handblown glass, furniture, pottery and ceramics, leather, mixed media, paper, decorative fibers, baskets, metal, and much more.